How to build data science platforms - Part 4: Database scalability and business models

 Reading time: approx. 2min.

 Without data, there are no data products or analyses!
-What sounds so banal is one of the most important requirements for modern analytical platforms: The possibility to connect various data sources and develop new use cases, data products and entire business models.
+What sounds so banal is one of the most important requirements for modern data science platforms: The possibility to connect various data sources and develop new use cases, data products and entire business models.
 Let’s take a quick look at what this is all about.

 New business models are emerging instead of result islands